-With the village built on a slope it can be a an uphill struggle to get to the lifts each morning so pick your accommodation wisely, we've selected some great locations to make the choice much easier for you.
+With the village built on a slope it can be an uphill struggle to get to the lifts each morning so pick your accommodation wisely.
+We've selected some great locations to make the choice much easier for you.

 Resort height - 1,510m